MineKing9534/DiscordToolKit/Readme.md

 ```

 > [!NOTE]
-> You always have to wrap components in a `label` to be able to add them to a modal menu
+> You always have to wrap components in a `label` to be able to add them to a modal menu.
+There is also the `withLabel` extension function that makes the component creation more readable.

 > [!NOTE]
-> Discord currently only allows `textInput`s and `stringSelect`s inside modals.
+> Discord currently only allows `textInput`s, `stringSelect`s and `entitySelect`s inside modals.
 For select menus, their main handler (and option handlers) are NOT executed.
 Instead, the `modalHandler` is used.

 You can create text inputs with the `textInput` function.
 They can be added to your modal with the `+` operator.
 Adding a text input will return a function that can be used inside the executor block to read the inputs value.
 The `execute` block is what is executed when a user submits a modal.